Saravanan06/Coursera_Capstone/README.md

 # Cousera_Capstone
 The Repository for Coursera IBM Datascience Capstone project.
+The project is based on Clustering and Segmentation.